wp-plugins/geo-mashup/readme.txt

 = Key Features =

-Geo Mashup, like !WordPress, has a simple interface for basic features, templates for control of output, and APIs for endless customization options.
+Geo Mashup, like WordPress, has a simple interface for basic features, templates for control of output, and APIs for endless customization options.
 Some popular features are:

-  * Use Google Maps v2 or v3, or [http://openstreetmap.org OpenStreeMap] as a map provider.
+  * Use Google Maps v2 or v3, or [OpenStreetMap](http://openstreetmap.org OpenStreeMap) as a map provider.
   * Global maps can present your posts in many ways They can show just one category or custom post type, for example Clicking on a post marker shows a customizable summary of the post or page in an info window
   * Location can be saved for all post types (including pages) users, and comments
-  * Synchronize [http://codex.wordpress.org/Geodata Geodata] with the Geo location mobile client and other plugins
+  * Synchronize [Geodata](http://codex.wordpress.org/Geodata) with the Geo location mobile client and other plugins
-  * Support for both standard !WordPress [http://codex.wordpress.org/Shortcode_API shortcodes] and [http://codex.wordpress.org/Template_Tags/How_to_Pass_Tag_Parameters template tags] to add maps to your site.
+  * Support for both standard WordPress [shortcodes](http://codex.wordpress.org/Shortcode_API) and [template tags](http://codex.wordpress.org/Template_Tags/How_to_Pass_Tag_Parameters template tags) to add maps to your site.
   * Reverse geocoding to fill in address information for locations
   * GeoRSS automatically added to feeds
   * Attach KML files to posts and pages